Non-Cartesian Guarded Recursion with Daggers: Non-Cartesian Guarded Construction

 \begin{theorem}[Parameterised Fixed Point] A locally contractive functor admits a parameterised fixed point.
-In detail, if we have a locally contractive functor $T \colon (\QQ)^{k+1} \to \QQ$, there is a pair $(T^\noma,\phi^T)$ such that: \begin{itemize} \item $T^\noma \colon (\QQ)^k \to \QQ$ is a locally contractive functor, \item $\phi^T \colon T \circ \pv{\mathrm{id}}{T^\noma} \natto T^\noma$ is a natural isomorphism, \item for every object $\ov F$ in $(\QQ)^k$, the pair $(T^\noma \ov F,\phi^T)$ is the fixed point of $T(\ov F,-)$. \end{itemize} \end{theorem}
+In detail, if we have a locally contractive functor $G \colon (\QQ)^{k+1} \to \QQ$, there is a pair $(G^\noma,\phi^G)$ such that: \begin{itemize} \item $G^\noma \colon (\QQ)^k \to \QQ$ is a locally contractive functor, \item $\phi^G \colon G \circ \pv{\mathrm{id}}{G^\noma} \natto G^\noma$ is a natural isomorphism, \item for every object $\ov F$ in $(\QQ)^k$, the pair $(G^\noma \ov F,\phi^G)$ is the fixed point of $G(\ov F,-)$. \end{itemize} \end{theorem}

-Note that a parameterised fixed point provides a natural isomorphism, whose components are also isomorphisms.

-\begin{remark} An even stronger theorem can be stated~\cite[Theorem 7.5]{birkedal2012first}, which allows for the interpretation of recursive dependant types.
-In this paper, we work within categories that are not necessarily monoidal closed; therefore we choose our type system to have a single polarity, and we restrict ourselves to study (co)inductive types instead of general recursive types. \end{remark}
+\begin{remark} A stronger theorem can be stated~\cite[Theorem 7.5]{birkedal2012first}, which allows for the interpretation of recursive dependent types.
+In this paper, we work within categories that are not necessarily monoidal closed; therefore we choose our type system to have a single polarity, and we restrict ourselves to (co)inductive types instead of general recursive types. \end{remark}

 We have shown that inductive domain equations can be solved in $\QQ$, without any specific assumption on $\CC$.
 In the next section, we focus on reversible programming through its model in dagger rig categories, where \emph{rig} stands for the data structure of tensors and sum types, and the \emph{dagger} ensures that operations are reversible.
 We later use Theorem~\ref{th:param} with a subcategory of $\CC$ (see \secref{sub:sem-ground-types}), in order to have a better interaction with the dagger structure.